 5) Collect, Grade & Take Attendance

-- eLearning assignments are due when students come to your class on the closing date for the eLearning window.
+- eLearning assignments are due when students come to your class after the eLearning window.
 (February 18 for the SPARC day lessons.
 For snow days, it will be the cancelled day plus 3 additional school days.)

 - A grade must be included in the grade book labeled as "eLearning".
 Grades should reflect the weight of equivalent work done during a regular school day but may be simply a completion grade.